 In the beginning, Agi and the Sparkke team conducted some research into the Australian beer industry, and soon realised that most beer brands weren’t focusing on what their generation really wanted – authenticity, equality and universal fairness.

-“We saw a real gap there and it totally resonated with us,” Agi added.
+“We saw a real gap there and it totally resonated with us,” Agi adds.
 “We explored women in the sector, again, such an incredible gap.
 There seemed to be so much opportunity to create a brand like Sparkke, so it was born!”

 Agreeing that the beer industry is a bit of a boys club, Agi admits she was a little intimidated when she first started out.
 “I kind of had no idea what I was doing.
 Now that I have established myself a little more in the industry, I tend not to think of myself as a female but more just as a brewer.
-I think that that's how females should be viewed in the industry, as equal," she explained.
+I think that that's how females should be viewed in the industry, as equal," she explains.

 For more stories about inspiring women, take a look at our International Women's Day hub.